 Yes.
-Instead of eye movements, the stimulation can be done via self-tapping but it is essentially the same kind of work.
-Once again, the emphasis will be more on the therapist’s ability to pick up on subtle signs from the client and adapt their approach accordingly.
+I use an online platform (Bilateral Base), which was designed to use EMDR remotely.
+It allows the therapist to administer visual and sound stimulation for processing.
+Once again, clients do not have to do any extra work, as the emphasis will be more on the therapist’s ability to pick up on subtle signs from the client and adapt their approach accordingly.
 For more information about EMDR, please click here.

 Can you help with specific psychological issues, such as depression, anxiety, OCD, trauma, relationship problems, and emotional disorders online?

 Yes.
 I would use exactly the same tools to investigate with you what issues you are experiencing, devise a therapeutic plan and utilise therapeutic skills and techniques to help you overcome or manage your problems.

 Can you help with anxieties and emotional issues that are the direct consequences of being instructed to stay home due to the coronavirus